arvidn/libtorrent/docs/manual.rst

 data is read from the disk while checking.
 This may be useful for background tasks that doesn't matter if they take a bit longer, as long as they leave disk I/O time for other processes.

+``disk_cache_algorithm`` tells the disk I/O thread which cache flush algorithm to use.
+The default (and original) algorithm is LRU.
+This flushes the entire piece, in the write cache, that was least recently written to.
+This is specified by the ``session_settings::lru`` enum value. ``session_settings::largest_contiguous`` will flush the largest sequences of contiguous blocks from the write cache, regarless of the piece's last use time.

 pe_settings
 ===========